Gitlings/gitlings/posts/workflow/writing-posts-with-jekyll/index.md

 Insert it inside your file and make sure to remove the comments and fill the fields with your data.

-Then you can write about everything you're up to. :) Make sure to check markdown/kramdown/jekyll guides, you're welcome to suggest everything we can add in this post or make a github contribution (post about it is coming soon) by yourself.
+Then you can write about everything you're up to. :) Make sure to check markdown/kramdown/jekyll guides, you're welcome to suggest everything we can add in this post or make a [github contribution][git-workflow] by yourself.

 Cheers!

 [installing-git]: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
 [installing-ruby]: https://www.ruby-lang.org/en/documentation/installation
 [installing-jekyll]: https://jekyllrb.com/docs/windows/
+[git-workflow]: /posts/workflow/git-workflow